Heng14/DyLiN/README.md

 ```   -->

 ## Train DyLiN models
-There are several steps in DyLiN training which is similar as [R2L](https://github.com/snap-research/R2L).
+There are several steps in DyLiN training that are similar to [R2L](https://github.com/snap-research/R2L).

 (1) Train a teacher NeRF model. \
 (2) Use *pretrained* teacher NeRF model to generate synthetic data. \